vallemgopi/FULL_STACK_WEB_E-COMMERCE-/README.md

-Here's a **README.md** template for your **e-commerce project, ChromaCart**, based on the content of the uploaded document.
-You can modify it as needed:

----

 ## **ChromaCart - Full Stack E-commerce Web Application**

 Welcome to **ChromaCart**, a full-featured e-commerce platform developed using **Java (JSP & Servlets)** and **MySQL**.
 This application provides users with a dynamic shopping experience, complete with product browsing, cart management, and order processing.